+MAT220 CREDITS: 3 PREREQUISITE(S): MAT174

 Statistics

-This course presents the student with basic statistical concepts and methods.
-This course introduces descriptive and inferential statistics including elementary probability, linear regression and hypothesis testing.
+(GE, Mathematics) This course presents the student with basi elementary probability, linear regression a ic statistical concepts and methods.
+This course introduce and hypothesis testing. s descriptive and inferential statistics including

 MAT250 CREDITS: 3 PREREQUISITE(S): MAT174 AND MAT179

 Calculus I

-(GE.
-Mathematics)

-This course is the study of single variable differential calculus.
-Emphasis is placed on differentiating elementary functions and solving application problems.
+(GE, Mathematics) This course is the study of single variable o problems. differential calculus.
+Emphasis is placed on differentiating elementary functions and solving application

+MAT251 CREDITS: 3 PREREQUISITE(S): MAT250

 Calculus II

-(GE.
-Mathematics)

-This course continues the study of single variable calculus.
-Emphasis is placed on anti-differentiation, numerical interpretations of the integral and the use of the integral in application problems.
+(GE, Mathematics) This course continues the study of single v use of the integral in application problems variable calculus.
+Emphasis is placed on anti-differentiation 5. n, numerical interpretations of the integral and the

+MAT342 CREDITS: 3 PREREQUISITE(S): MAT250

 Linear Algebra

-This course serves as an introduction to linear algebra.
-It includes the study of systems of linear equations, matrix algebra, vector spaces, linear transformations, eigenvalues and eigenvectors.
+(GE, Mathematics) This course serves as an introduction to lir transformations, eigenvalues and eigenver near algebra.
+It includes the study of systems of linear equ ctors. ations, matrix algebra, vector spaces, linear

+MAT415 CREDITS: 3 PREREQUISITE(S): MAT179

-Selected Topics in Mathematics
+Selected Topics in Mathema itics

-This course is designed to explore a defined area of mathematics.
+(GE, Mathematics) This course is designed to explore a define MARKETING (MKT) ed area of mathematics.
 Contents and methods vary with instructors and from semester to semester.

-MARKETING (MKT)
+MKT100 CREDITS: 3 PREREQUISITE(S): NONE

-Art of Sales
+Art of Sales 0

-This course is designed to walk you through all things sales.
-Discussions will cover history, types, dos and don'ts, and how to work with different types of personalities in sales.
-Objectives will help you to identify your skill set to prepare for business and an understanding of the full sales cycle, thus making students able to identify and overcome objections and practice the methods being applied in real world scenarios.
+This course is designed to walk you throug personalities in sales.
+Objectives will help Y sh all things sales.
+Discussions will cover history, types, do you to identify your skill set to prepare for business and a ojections and practice the methods being applied in real w n understanding of the full sales cycle, thus making

+MKT120 CREDITS: 3 PREREQUISITE(S): NONE

-Survey of Business and Marketing for Industry
+Survey of Business and Marl keting for Industry

-Students will be immersed in a personalized business startup where they will be taking the role of running their own business as a consultant.
-This course will go over how small businesses run and operate along with exploring marketing methods and outreach.
-Students will learn best practices for utilizing the various social media outlets for customer outreach.
-They will also create marketing assets to use for both personal brand recognition and customer advertising.
+Students will be immersed in a personalize course will go over how small businesses r ed business startup where they will be taking the role of r run and operate along with exploring marketing methods or customer outreach.
+They will also create marketing asso and outreach.
+Students will learn best practices for

+MKT220 CREDITS: 3 PREREQUISITE(S): NONE